LiamKula/LiamKula.github.io/projects/twig.md

 In this third-person FPS action game, you explore a small island as Twig trying to figure out were a large source of polution is harming the life of his home

+I developed this game with three other people, my role was programming, music direction, and cutscene direction.
+It was a lot of fun, and this project took a lot of work.

 Here is a link to a video trailer of the game: [Twig Trailer](https://www.youtube.com/watch?v=sulj7yxplEQ)

+(WINDOWS ONLY) Download Link to the game: [Link](https://skelefrog.itch.io/twigs-quest)

 Here are screen-shots from the game: